Stages and Spaces program

 Stages and Spaces is Ku-ring-gai Council’s bold new 12-month creative program, throwing open the doors of Council venues and inviting local artists and creative groups to dream bigger, take risks and bring their ideas to life.

-Launching January 2026, this program offers free or low-cost access to community spaces for rehearsals, exhibitions, performances, workshops and creative development, so artists can focus on making, not sourcing hire fees.
+This 12-month program offers free or low-cost access to community spaces for rehearsals, exhibitions, performances, workshops and creative development, so artists can focus on making, not sourcing hire fees.
+It seeks to ensure equitable participation by women, young people, and culturally and linguistically diverse creatives, particularly those facing financial or structural barriers.

 What the program offers